berserkhmdvhb/charfinder/README.md

 **charfinder** is a modern terminal and Python-based tool for searching and exploring Unicode characters by name — supporting both exact and advanced fuzzy matching — with Unicode normalization, efficient caching, structured logging.

-Designed for both technical and non-technical users, charfinder enables reliable Unicode search in terminals, scripts, and applications.
-It can power developer workflows, automation scripts, data pipelines, and user-facing interfaces such as chatbots and messaging apps, while providing transparency and precise control over matching behavior.
+Designed for both technical and non-technical users, CharFinder enables reliable Unicode search in terminals, scripts, automation workflows, and applications.
+It offers transparency and precise control over matching behavior, making it suitable for developer tooling, data pipelines, chatbots, and messaging interfaces.

 ---